MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ## Learn more

+- Learn more about AI Builder licensing with Copilot Credits [Licensing and Copilot Credits](message-management.md).
 - Learn more about AI Builder licensing with AI Builder credits [Licensing and AI Builder credits](credit-management.md).
-- Learn more about AI Builder licensing with Copilot Credits [Licensing and Copilot Credits](message-management.md).
-- Learn more on the end of AI Builder add-ons and AI Builder seeded credits [End of AI Builder credits](end-aibcredits.md)
+- Learn more on the end of AI Builder capacity add-ons and AI Builder seeded credits [End of AI Builder credits](endofaibcredits.md)

 ## Related information